Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 Let us keep the notation and hypotheses introduced above (since the beginning of \cref{subsec:inv_cv_set_pf}), and let us introduce the following real quantities that will play the role of ``parameters'' for the relaxation scheme below (see \cref{fig:trav_fr}):

-\begin{itemize} \item the ``initial time'' $\tInit$ of the time interval of the relaxation; \item the position $\xInit$ of the origin of the travelling frame at initial time $t=\tInit$ (in practice it will be chosen equal to $\xesc(\tInit)$); \item the speed $c$ of the travelling frame; \item a quantity $\initCut$ that will be the the position of the maximum point of the weight function $y\mapsto\chi(y,\tInit)$ localizing energy at initial time $t=\tInit$ (this weight function is defined below); the subscript ``cut'' refers to the fact that this weight function displays a kind of ``cut-off'' on the interval between this maximum point and $+\infty$.
+\begin{itemize} \item the ``initial time'' $\tInit$ of the time interval of the relaxation; \item the position $\xInit$ of the origin of the travelling frame at initial time $t=\tInit$ (in practice it will be chosen equal to $\xesc(\tInit)$); \item the speed $c$ of the travelling frame; \item a quantity $\initCut$ that will be the the position of the maximum point of the weight function $\xi\mapsto\chi(\xi,\tInit)$ localizing energy at initial time $t=\tInit$ (this weight function is defined below); the subscript ``cut'' refers to the fact that this weight function displays a kind of ``cut-off'' on the interval between this maximum point and $+\infty$.
 Thus the maximum point is in some sense the point ``where the cut-off begins''. \end{itemize} Let us make on these parameters the following hypotheses:

-The relaxation scheme will be applied several time in the next pages, for various choices of this set of three parameters.
+The relaxation scheme will be applied several time in the next pages, for various choices of these three parameters.

-For all $y$ in $\rr$ and $s$ in $[0,+\infty)$, let
+For all $\xi$ in $\rr$ and $s$ in $[0,+\infty)$, let

-This function $(y,s)\mapsto v(y,s)$ is thus defined from the initial solution $(x,t)\mapsto u(x,t)$ by considering this solution in a frame travelling at speed $c$, with $\tInit$ as the origin of times and $\xInit$ as the origin of space.
-It satisfies the differential system already written in \vref{syst_mf} and \vref{syst_mf_bis}, that is:
+This function $(\xi,s)\mapsto v(\xi,s)$ is thus defined from $(x,t)\mapsto u^\dag(x,t)$ by considering this solution in a frame travelling at the speed $c$, with $\tInit$ as the origin of times and $\xInit$ as the origin of space.
+It satisfies the differential system already written in \vref{syst_mf} and \vref{syst_mf_bis} (with $V^\dag$ instead of $V$), that is: